 There are of course few sources of entertainment quite as popular as the media company – Netflix.
 It’s name has become synonymous with streaming video and entertainment, in fact in some demographics Netflix is becoming a verb.
 To Netflix, or ‘I just Netflix’d all night’ means that you simply chilled in front of the TV (or PC, laptop or phone) and relaxed.
 You’re never alone with a Netflix account although if you’ve ever travelled and tried to use it you’ve probably been somewhat shocked.

 The reason is that although your Netflix account is meant to be a global one, what you can access is very dependent on your location.
 So if you’re an American travelling in say Japan and you login to your Netflix account – you’ll be greeted by the Japanese version of the media site.
 For some people it’s a pleasant surprise and you may find yourself with lots of new movies and TV shows, but generally for a US account holder it’s invariably a disappointment.
-Simply put, the American version of Netflix is way better than any other and it’s likely you’ll end up missing a lot of your favorite shows when logging in to another county’s variant.
+Simply put, the American version of Netflix is way better than any other and it’s likely you’ll end up missing a lot of your favorite shows when logging in to another country’s variant.

 How to Change Netflix Country